yogeshporwal/Web-Crawling-and-Information-Extraction/README.md

 ## Instructions to run the code

 * Keep task1.py and task2.py files in the same folder and also keep "rottentomatoes movie genre link.txt" with them.
-* Open terminal in same folder and run command: $ make
+* Open terminal in same folder and run this command :point_right: $ make
-* To clean the ouput files run the command: $ make clean
+* To clean the ouput files run this command :point_right: $ make clean